 |270 shots per battery charge||470 shots per battery charge|

 |117 x 70 x 57 mm, 353 g||119 x 72 x 60 mm, 423 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X20 and the Fujifilm X30?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X20 and the Fujifilm X30 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X20 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is somewhat larger (5 percent) than the Fujifilm X20.
 Moreover, the X30 is markedly heavier (20 percent) than the X20.
 In this context, it is worth noting that neither the X20 nor the X30 are weather-sealed.